Learning robust marking policies for adaptive mesh refinement: Introduction

 Of all of the references above, only \cite{yang2021reinforcement} characterizes AMR as a sequential decision-making problem.
-In \cite{yang2021reinforcement}, the authors formulate AMR as a Markov decision process with \emph{variable}-size state and action spaces.
-The authors then propose novel policy architectures to support these non-standard variable-size spaces.
-Another novelty in \cite{yang2021reinforcement} is that the authors do not rely on existing error estimators from the finite element literature.
-Instead, they replace the \textsc{estimate} and \textsc{mark} steps in~\cref{SEMR} with an element-wise decision based on a direct view of the localized solution about each element.
+In particular, the authors of \cite{yang2021reinforcement} seek to learn a mesh-dependent map between approximate PDE solutions and elementwise mesh refinement decisions.
+In turn, they formulate AMR as a Markov decision process (MDP) with \emph{variable}-size state and action spaces.
+The authors then propose novel policy architectures to support their unique variable-size spaces.
+An additional novelty in \cite{yang2021reinforcement} is that the authors do not rely on \emph{a posteriori} error estimators from the finite element literature; see, e.g., \cite{ainsworth2000aposteriori}.
+Instead, they replace the \textsc{estimate} and \textsc{mark} steps in~\cref{SEMR} with an elementwise decision based on a direct view of the solution about each element.
+Unfortunately, the approach is limited to refining only one element at a time~\cite[Section 7]{yang2021reinforcement}, which is impractical for most applications.

-Although we also characterize AMR as a sequential decision-making problem, our means are different from \cite{yang2021reinforcement} in numerous ways: for example, (1) we formulate AMR as an MDP with \emph{fixed}-size state and action spaces; (2) we rely on policy architectures commonly used in reinforcement learning; and (3) our approach requires the user to provide an \emph{a posteriori} error estimator \cite{ainsworth2000aposteriori}.
-Our contribution, as well as \cite{yang2021reinforcement}, aligns with a recent trend in reinforcement learning to improve adaptive algorithms in scientific computing; for example, adaptive time-stepping for numerical integration \cite{dellnitz2021efficient} and adaptive coarsening for algebraic multi-grid methods \cite{taghibakhshi2021optimization}.
+Although we also characterize AMR as a sequential decision-making problem, our approach is different from \cite{yang2021reinforcement} in numerous ways: for example, (1) we require the user to provide an \emph{a posteriori} error estimator that can deliver reliable and efficient local error estimates (cf.~\Cref{sub:marked_element_amr}); (2) our policy observes a fixed number of statistics derived from the local error estimates (cf.~\Cref{sub:observables}) and returns a fixed number of bulk refinement parameters (cf.~\Cref{sec:putting_it_all_together}); in turn, (3) we formulate AMR as an MDP with \emph{fixed}-size state and action spaces (i.e., mesh-independent); (4) we rely on policy architectures that are often used in other reinforcement learning applications and are, therefore, easy to construct and train with contemporary software libraries (cf.~\Cref{rem:SoftwareImplementation}); finally, unlike \cite{yang2021reinforcement}, (5) our approach is not limited to refining only one element at a time and, in fact, naturally supports refining any number of elements per refinement step.
+Our contributions, as well as those in \cite{yang2021reinforcement}, align with a recent trend in reinforcement learning to improve adaptive algorithms in scientific computing---for example, adaptive time-stepping for numerical integration \cite{dellnitz2021efficient} and adaptive coarsening for algebraic multigrid methods \cite{taghibakhshi2021optimization}.